 - F2XM1, FCOS, FPATAN, FPTAN, FPREM, FPREM1, FSIN, FSINCOS, FYL2X, FYL2XP1 - 10.
 Copy SAL, PMI and IA-32 code to memory.
 The IA-32 BIOS code will be copied to the appropriate addresses in the address of 0x000C_0000 to 0x000F_FFFF.
-The IA-64 portion of the SAL code will be copied to a high memory address which must be above 1 MB.
-Copying code to RAM speeds up the boot sequence and additionally permits some portions of the code to be held in compressed format in ROM.
+The portion of the SAL code containing Itanium instructions will be copied to a high memory address which must be above 1 MB.
+Copying code to RAM speeds up the boot sequence and additionally permits some portions of the code to be held in compressed format in the firmware address space.
 Firmware code may then be write protected using the TLB or chipset features. - 11.
 Set up an IVT in memory aligned on a 32 KB boundary and point the IVA register to it.
-This step must be accomplished on all the processors in a MP environment. - 12.
+This step must be accomplished on all the processors in an MP environment. - 12.
 Register the SAL_PMI entrypoint in RAM with PAL.
-This step must be accomplished on all the processors in a MP environment. - 13.
-Call the PAL_MC_REGISTER_MEM procedure specifying where PAL code may deposit some minimal processor state information so that PAL code has sufficient resources to perform the necessary machine check or INIT processing.
+This step must be accomplished on all the processors in an MP environment. - 13.
+Call the PAL_MC_REGISTER_MEM procedure on all the processors and specifying unique memory areas where the PAL code may deposit some minimal processor state information.
+Additionally, these memory areas provide sufficient resources for the PAL code to perform the necessary machine check or INIT processing.
 Enable the BERR and BINIT sampling and signaling by invoking the PAL_BUS_SET_FEATURES procedure.
-Set the CMCI, MCA and BERR promotion strategy by invoking the PAL_PROCESSOR_SET_FEATURES procedure.
-These steps must be accomplished on all the processors in a MP-environment. - 14.
+Set the CMCI, MCA, and BERR promotion strategy by invoking the PAL_PROC_SET_FEATURES procedure.
+These steps must be accomplished on all the processors in an MP environment. - 14.
 Process configuration information in NVRAM and perform full chipset configuration.
 If NVRAM information is invalid, initialize NVRAM to default configuration values.
 Refer to the EFI Specification for details. - 15.
 Initialize and configure I/O buses.
 Walk all buses, identify all resource requirements and set necessary range registers of chipsets.
-At this point, the complete system topology and addresses of all fabric segments are known. - 16.
-Construct the ACPITables, SAL SystemTable and other common data structures.
+At this point, the complete system topology and addresses of all fabric segments are known.

-- 17. Execute the option ROMs as needed.
-If these contain IA-32 code, some of the IA-32 instructions may cause traps into the IA-64 and suitable support needs to be provided by the IA-64 trap/fault handler code.
-These interactions are more fully described in Volum e2, Chapter 10 of the Intel® IA-64 Architecture Software Developer's Manual, and Chapter 7.
-As a side effect of supporting IA-32 Option ROMs, it is possible to have some of the SAL code implemented in IA-32 ISA. - 18.
+- 16. Construct the ACPI Tables, SAL System Table and other common data structures. - 17.
+Execute the option ROMs as needed.
+If these contain IA-32 code, some of the IA-32 instructions may cause traps into the Itanium instruction set and suitable support needs to be provided by the trap/fault handler code.
+These interactions are more fully described in Volume 2, Chapter 10 of the Intel® ItaniumTM Architecture Software Developer's Manual, and Chapter 7 of this specification.
+As a side effect of supporting IA-32 Option ROMs, it is possible to have some of the SAL code implemented in the IA-32 ISA. - 18.
 Copy the EFI code into memory and transfer control to it.
 Branch register B0 shall be set up to point to the instruction following the call to the EFI code.
-The EFI firmware will search for bootable devices, load the OS Loader image and transfer control to it.
+The EFI firmware will search for bootable devices, load the operating system loader image and transfer control to it.
 EFI may utilize the underlying SAL and IA-32 BIOS layers for accesses to platform devices.
 Refer to the EFI Specification for interface description.

-3.2.4 OS Boot Phase
+3.2.4 Operating System Boot Phase

 This phase is executed only on the BSP.
-Refer to the EFI Specification for details of booting IA-64 OSs.
-If the selected OS is a Legacy IA-32 OS, SAL does the following:
+Refer to the EFI Specification for details of booting Itanium-based operating systems.
+If the selected operating system is a legacy IA-32 operating system, SAL does the following:

-1. SAL will construct a MP Information Table that provides the mapping between the I/O SAPIC ID, EID values and the I/O APIC ID value for use by the Legacy IA-32 OS.
+SAL will construct an MP Information Table that provides the mapping between the I/O SAPIC ID, EID values and the I/O APIC ID value for use by the legacy IA-32 operating system.
 This table is provided as a parameter to the PAL_ENTER_IA_32_ENV procedure.